clementvp/JCDecaux-Bikes-Map/README.md

 This command give you a dist folder.
 You are free to host this folder anywhere you want.
+Mine is hosting on a personal cap rover instance.

 ## Contributing to the project
 You are free to submit PR.